yeasy/learning_pickleball/02_prepare_en.md

-# warm up and relax
+# Warm up and Relax

 The secret to being able to exercise for a long time is to warm up well before exercising and relax properly after exercising.